HantosNorbert/Raymarching-in-Jack/media/AppendixB.md

 ![ordered dither big](ordered_dither_big.png)

-The same image with ordered dithering, but with a resolution of $1920 \times 1080$.
+The same image with an $8 \times 8$ ordered dithering, but with a resolution of $1920 \times 1080$.
 Open the image separately to see in its full glory!

 &nbsp;